Grafted Into The Promise

 Salvation is a gift from God to those who will accept His way of salvation.
 Gentiles have been supernaturally connected to the family of God through their accepting salvation through faith in Jesus.
 Gentiles have been grafted into the Abrahamic covenant through faith therefore becoming recipients of God’s blessings.
 The reason Israel, the Jews were broken off and has fallen is so that Gentiles could be grafted into the tree.
 When God is finished with the Gentiles, He will reinstate Israel.
 The Jews were God’s chosen people, and through faith, we have become God’s chosen people and priest (But ye are a chosen generation, a royal priesthood, a holy nation, a peculiar people; that ye should show forth the praise of Him who hath called you out of darkness into His marvelous light – 1st Peter 2:9).
 As priest, we can’t live any kind of way, as priest, we have a twofold responsibility, sacrifice and intercessory prayer.
 The sacrifices of the believer are his body, his praise to God, his substance and his service.
 As Christians, we have to pray on the behalf of others.

 Christians, like the Jews, are a people separated to God, we must live a life that represents the holiness of God (Ye also are lively stones, are built up a spiritual house a holy priesthood, to offer up spiritual sacrifices acceptable to God by Jesus Christ – 1st Peter 2:5).
 As priest, we can’t go everywhere, do anything, say anything, look at everything, listen to everything that doesn’t reflect the holiness of God.
 We have been grafted into the Promise, and we should take our salvation with sincerity and gratitude.
-The false teaching of “saved, always saved” is misinterpreted, if that was the case, when the Jews when disobeyed as well as had unbelief were disconnected from God, how much more the Gentiles (For if God spared not the natural branches, take heed lest He also spare not thee – Romans 11:21)?
+The false teaching of “saved, always saved” is misinterpreted, if that was the case, when the Jews disobeyed as well as had unbelief were disconnected from God, how much more the Gentiles (For if God spared not the natural branches, He may not spare you either – Romans 11:21.